1970 Copa Libertadores

 The 1970 Copa Libertadores de América was the 11th edition of CONMEBOL's top Association football club tournament.
-Estudiantes successfully defended their title for the second straight year by defeating Peñarol in the finals.
+Estudiantes de La Plata successfully defended their title for the second straight year by defeating Peñarol in the finals.
 Teams from Brazil did not participate in this year's tournament due to CBF still disagreeing with the format.

 Qualified teams

-First phase
+Draw

-Defending champions Estudiantes (LP) received a bye until the third phase.
+The champions and runners-up of each football association were drawn into the same group along with another football association's participating teams.
+Three clubs from Argentina competed as Estudiantes (LP) were the champions of the 1969 Copa Libertadores.
+They entered the tournament in the semifinals.